-Looking for books to read this spring and summer?
+Looking for books to read this fall, winter or to keep busy during quarantine?
 If you are a Midshipman parent, alum, veteran or just interested in attending the Academy, we have the reading list for you.
 No matter your preference, you are sure to find something in the following reading list to spark your interest:

 Naval Academy Annapolis